nicsuzor/wikijuris/ausip/trade-mark-registration.markdown

 #### Distinctiveness of Non-Traditional Trade Marks

-There are two types on non-traditional trade marks.
-These are:
+Non-traditional trade marks include, among other things:

   - Shape trade marks; and
   - Colour trade marks.

-Each of these will be discussed below.
+These two categories of non-traditional marks will be discussed below.

 **Shape Trade Marks**